Pawventures

 Even with insurance, you may need to pay upfront for emergency treatment.
 Ensure you have:

-• A credit card with sufficient available balance for a $5,000+ emergency
+• A credit card with at least $5,000 available for emergencies

 • Access to your pet insurance app for quick claim filing

-• Knowledge of your policy’s deductible and reimbursement percentage
+• Clear knowledge of your policy deductible and reimbursement percentage

 The Bottom Line

-Pet travel insurance is not a luxury; it is a practical safeguard for the animals we love.
-The cost is modest compared to the financial protection it provides, and the peace of mind it offers is invaluable.
+Pet travel insurance is not a luxury.
+It is a practical safeguard for animals we travel with and love.
+The cost is modest compared to the protection it provides, and the peace of mind it offers is genuine.

 Get the best Pawventures tips in your inbox